 Columbus Day was celebrated unofficially in the United States as early as the 18th century (1792) in order to commemorate the 300th anniversary of the historic landing of Columbus in the Americas.
 Throughout the decades and centuries that followed, it was celebrated by many different groups.
 For instance, for Italian-Americans, it has been seen as a day of celebration for their heritage.
 As well, groups across the United States celebrated it (including the 400th anniversary in 1892) as a means of patriotism and national pride.
 However, it was not until 1934 that Columbus Day was recognized as a federal holiday by then American President, Franklin D. Roosevelt. following intense lobbying by the catholic fraternity of the Knights of Columbus.
 Since 1971, the day has been aligned with the second Monday in October.

 As a result of the opposition that exists, alternative days have been proposed that include the ‘Dia de la Raza’ which is a celebration of Hispanic culture’s diverse roots.
-Some American cities and states have replaced Columbus Day with days of remembrance for example, Hawaii has discoverers day.
-However, Columbus Day still exists in many parts of the US and it has evolved into a celebration of Italian-American heritage with street fairs, food and activities.
+Some American cities and states have replaced Columbus Day with days of remembrance for example, Hawaii has ‘Discoverers Day’.
+However, Columbus Day still exists in many parts of the United States.